How to Prepare Year-End Accounts

 This page contains our free online course on preparing year-end accounts.
-It covers the basics of year-end accounting and adjustments, and financial statement preparation.
+It covers the basics of year-end accounting and adjustments, as well as the preparation of financial statements.

 The Course Covers: